Off-Grid Solar System Design: The Complete Guide to Load Calculation, Sizing & Component Selection

 Creating Your Comprehensive Appliance Inventory

-Your list should cover everything from the big-ticket items down to the small daily conveniences.
-Think about the well pump, refrigerator, lights, and microwave, but don't forget the little guys like your coffee maker, laptops, phone chargers, and TV.
+First, conduct a thorough power audit.
+This means creating a detailed list of every single electrical device you plan to run.
+Your list should cover everything from the big-ticket items down to the small daily conveniences—the well pump, refrigerator, lights, and microwave, but don't forget the coffee maker, laptops, phone chargers, and TV.

 - Running Wattage: The power a device draws while it's actively on.
 Find this on the appliance's data sticker or in the user manual.